lynnewritescode/InlineSvgPicker/README.md

 An umbraco property editor which allows you to pick an icon based on a custom defined SVG spritesheet.
 This will allow you to render your SVG's inline.

+This package is based on the [Umbraco.SvgIconPicker](https://github.com/skttl/Umbraco.SvgIconPicker) package by [Skttl](https://github.com/skttl) which is no longer maintained.

 ## How to use

 Create a new data type and choose Inline Svg Picker as the property editor.